Congress Avenue Barrier Free Park

 The park is themed around a Florida Swamp.
 The central public space was designed to allow access to three play areas, two of which have been constructed, and the third will be constructed during a future phase of development.
 One is a free formed play structure that resembles a spider.
 It emulates the insect critters of the swamp.
 The other is a fish camp theme.
 The two ponds on the park are connected through a metaphorical “stream bed” that allows children and adults to climb through and experience rocks, spray misters, water and nature.
 Trails meander through the park leading to the different play and sensory experiences.

 Other park features include restored wetlands, picnic areas, and restrooms.
 Ultimately, the purpose of the park is to create an exciting, inspiring and accessible passive park and playground for adults and children of all ages and abilities to enjoy.

 - Park: fitness trail, pavilion, picnic tables with umbrellas, benches, drinking fountain, open play area, specialty play structures for different age groups and all abilities, spray-ground, accessible restrooms/family restroom.

-- Tennis Center: 17 Har Tru and 4 composite tennis courts, restrooms with shower, drinking fountains, canopied areas with picnic tables.
+- Tennis Center: 17 Har Tru and 4 composite tennis courts, restrooms, drinking fountains, canopied areas with picnic tables.

 - Accessible trails: Connect with nature parks and facilities throughout Florida.